Man, man. I was stuuuuuuck living the “almost life” for too long. Years.

 No change required.

-Just a semi-blind step, lead by crazy ol’ Seth, into and out of your phone booth.
+Just a semi-blind step, lead by crazy ol’ Seth, into and out of your very own phone booth.

 I’ve used these same principles to roll through heavy stuff that normally breaks people… and turn it all for my highest growth.

 The story doesn’t end here… it’s just a beginning.

 But when you do life while living from your Super, you can do it.
 Life bends to you.

 Go.
 Fight.
 Win.